In 2017, there were 11,077 confirmed victims of abuse or neglect in Oregon.

 We don't have any needs — we have a solution.
 One we want to bring to as many families as possible.
 You can help — there are many ways to join our cause, just check out the "Take Action" section of our website.

-Traumatic experiences not only detrimentally affect a child's development, they affect people for their whole lives in a host of ways.
+Traumatic experiences not only detrimentally affect a child's development, but they also affect people for their whole lives in a host of ways.
 The video below is very informative on this topic.
 The speaker, a leading pediatrician, explains that child abuse is preventable.
 She says, "This is treatable.
 This is beatable!"
 We wholeheartedly agree.
 Watch it to learn more.

 Here are more resources where you can learn about preventing child abuse and neglect: